Credit Cards Payoff Calculator

 This is a calculator that creates payment schedules of multiple credit cards using the Debt Avalanche method, which prioritizes financial feasibility.
 To evaluate the repayment of a single credit card only or for further information about credit cards and how they work, please visit our credit card calculator.

 Credit Cards are a form of unsecured loan with relatively high interest rates, making them heavy burdens for many people when used recklessly.
 Although there are situations where it can be beneficial to having more than one and using them responsibly, such as to reap certain rewards on one and transfer balances on another, it can be confounding to imagine why many hold over 5 or more and carry high balances they are unable to pay off each month.
 This Credit Cards Payoff Calculator provides the ability to input at the most 20 different CCs, but we hope no one will actually ever have to use that many!

 Quick Tip: Some CCs come with a waiver for first offence late payments.
 If not, try contacting customer service of the issuer and they may waive it.
 They can also be negotiated on interest rates, though they are unlikely to if the holder doesn't have a good history of timely payments.

-We highly recommend allocating enough funds in order to successfully pay off in full all CC expenses for each month.
-Of course, there are situations where attention must be diverted elsewhere; medical emergencies are valid reasons, shopping sprees are not.
+It is a generally accepted good practice to allocate enough funds in order to successfully pay off all CC expenses for each month in full.
+Of course, there are situations where attention must be diverted elsewhere; valid reasons can include medical emergencies, costlier debt, job loss, emergency recovery.
 This fund is represented by the first box at the top, the amount payable per month towards CCs.